shansen18/BootCamp/Week17/Report.md

  # Recommendations

 To fix the vulnerability issues on Mr. Grubers computer.
 We at GoodSecurity recommend that Mr. Gruber updates Icecast to the latest version.
 The version found on Mr. Gruber's computer is 2.0.1, the current version is 2.4.4.
 We at GoodSecurity further suggest that Mr. Gruber update his computer on a regular basis in order to stay on top of any security patches that maybe released.
 We also suggest that Mr. Gruber turns on the firewall & Network protection on his, as having this turned on will prevent this exploit from happening.
 Additionally during the briefing of the scope of this test, Mr. Gruber made mention that the companies passwords are long and complex and therefore un-hackable.
-During this test, our tester was able to find, download and break the hash for the Administrators account.
+During this test, our tester was able to find, download and crack the hash for the Administrators account.
 It was found that although the password contained: upper and lowercase letters, and numbers and special characters, and a length of nine characters, it was easy to break because it was based off a word that is found in a dictionary.
 GoodCorp could further protect their passwords by completely randomizing the letters number and special characters into a sequence that does not resemble a word in a dictionary.
 GoodSecurity also suggests that if Icecast is not needed on Mr. Grubers computer, to move the Icecast program onto a server.
 This will prevent any issues with lack system resources issues that may come with a media streaming program.
 This will also allow the IT team to manage the server and services patches to the Icecast program as well as manage the firewall rules.

-With these simple fixes, GoodCorp can secure Mr. Grubers computer
+With these simple fixes, GoodCorp can secure Mr. Grubers computer from the current vulnerability, as well as protect against any further potential vulnerabilities due to the lack of patching security flaws.